andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

 **Outputs:** net_lift, fit, vft, deltaP, deltaT, vft2, vft3

-* <u>net_lift:<u> this is the overall lift produced by the structure after accounting for its own weight
+* <ins>net_lift</ins> this is the overall lift produced by the structure after accounting for its own weight

 * fit: this is the estimated total force produced by the structure, based-off from the computed vft and vout